 But what if you want to sort on a column of data that doesn’t exist?
 Let’s say you have an employee roster you want to order by fiscal quarter, but you have no “Quarter” column, no data explicitly stating which quarter each employee was hired in.
 You could of course find that information from the employee Hire Date column on your roster, but who’s going to go in and manually enter all that data?

-Exago BI solves this problem by allowing users to sort on a formula.
+Exago BI solves this problem and saves you time by allowing users to sort on a formula.
 Applying the Quarter() function to the Hire Date field and sorting on the result allows you to put all of the October-December hires before others, disregarding what year they joined.
 But speaking of functions…

 Can your operational reporting give you access to functions that no one’s even invented yet?